rollbar/docs/guides/source-control.md

 In order to let our servers know that you want it to try linking your stack trace to the files on BitBucket you should send the `server.root` key.
 A lot of the time that can be `/`, to indicate that all files can be linked to a file in your repository.

-All [official Rollbar notifiers](../notifier/) can send this key.
-See the documentation for your notifiers to learn exactly how.
+All [official Rollbar SDKs](../notifier/) can send this key.
+See the documentation for your Rollbar SDKs to learn exactly how.

 An additional benefit of correctly setting `server.root` is that vendor code in your stack trace, portions that don't come from a subdirectory of `server.root`, will be collapsed.
 It also improves how Rollbar groups that error.
 We strip off `server.root` from your code where possible before using the filenames as part of the [fingerprint](../grouping-algorithm/#exception-fingerprinting).
 This means you can host the code from varying locations on your servers, and still correctly see otherwise identical errors as part of a single group.